 Celebrate Recovery exists to bring gospel healing and freedom to those wounded by life issues and addictive struggles through weekly small group meetings working through the twelve steps and eight recovery principles.

-Under normal circumstances, the group meets every week beginning with a “free will” offering supper at 6pm.
+The group meets every Tuesday beginning with a “free will” offering supper at 6pm.
 A large gathering in the Sanctuary at 7pm complete with contemporary music (band and singing by all).
 A special guest speaker and acknowledgement of accomplishments.
 Followed by small groups at 8pm (women’s, men’s, children).
 Separate programming is offered for young children and youth.

 History of the CR organization